top of page

 Either you carry your glider, or your glider carries you.

 Public transport may only be used in case of withdrawal or emergency.
-Any use of transport to gain positional advantage is considered a rule violation.
+Any use of transport to gain positional advantage is not in the spirit of the Adventure.

 3) Fully self-supported means no organized support